kibotas/OpenflowSDNProxy/README.md

 ## Test Environment
 The test-environment consists of three virtual machines ( controller, proxy, attacker ), configured with Vagrant and managed with VirtualBox.
+The environment was created and tested on a Ubuntu 22.04 machine.

 ## Repo Structure